sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "We gotta get her in next year's movies!"
 The owl agreed, laughing with him.

-The laughter lasted just a few seconds too long, and ended when the two realised there was another voice laughing with them.
+The laughter lasted just a few seconds too long and ended when the two realised there was another voice laughing with them.

 Someone *in the room* with them.

 "Who'ssat?!"
 Conductor growled, whipping his head around in search of the intruder.
 "I'll have yer know this is a private meetin'!"

-Eventually he took notice of a strange blob of shadow on the ceiling.
+Eventually, he took notice of a strange blob of shadow on the ceiling.

 As the two birds watched, something formed from it, dropping downward until it emerged completely, sat in the chair opposite them.